praveenoruganti/praveenoruganti-reactjs/5_State_Props/ReadMe.md

 ## What are props?

-Props is short for properties and they are used to pass data between React components.
+Props(short for properties) are used to pass data between React components.
 React's data flow between components is uni-directional (from parent to child only).

 **How do you pass data with props?**